Loudonville defeats Cardington-Lincoln

-Loudonville dominated Cardington-Lincoln 66-35 in Ohio girls basketball action on Dec.
-30.
+Loudonville scored early and often to roll over Cardington-Lincoln 66-35 at Loudonville High on Dec.
+30 in Ohio girls high school basketball action.

 Check out our complete girls basketball roundup to stay up-to-date on all the action.